 Stared out on August 2016, Halim’s Dashues page has over 18 thousand followers and growing.
 Collecting with every reader on singular level.
 Telling a story that is between them and the Polaroid itself.

-Whether you call her a poet, a visual artist a writer or consider her words to be a catalog of personal thoughts- Elvy Halim’s work is proof that poetry can entail the simple, beautiful, inspiring and wonderful all together; regardless of the word count, in a wonderful visual representation.
+Whether you call her a poet, a visual artist a writer or consider her words to be a catalog of personal thoughts- Elvy Halim’s work is proof that poetry can entail the simple, beautiful, inspiring and wonderful all together; regardless of the word count and the visual that goes with it.

 Follow Dashues onfor more.